Yandex Cloud

 2. Upload the demo_data1.csv file to the Object Storage bucket.

-1. Create a source endpoint of the Object Storage type with the following settings:
+1. Create an Object Storage-type source endpoint with the following settings:

 • Database type: Object Storage.